Strawberry Pie With Frozen Strawberries

 1. Preheat the oven to 425 degrees Fahrenheit.
 Fit a crust into the bottom of a 9-inch pie pan.

 2. In a large bowl, combine the sugar, flour, cornstarch, and cinnamon.
-Add the strawberries.
-Toss to coat.
+Toss in the strawberries to coat.

 3. Pour the strawberry filling into the pastry-lined pie pan.
 Place cubes of butter over the filling.

-4. Cover the filling with the second pie crust.
-Crimp the edges to seal the pie.
+4. Cover the filling with the second pie crust, crimping the edges to seal the pie.
 Cut slits in the crust to allow steam to escape while baking.

 5. Bake the pie at 425 degrees Fahrenheit for 30 minutes.
-Reduce the heat to 375 degrees Fahrenheit.
-Bake for an additional 20 minutes.
+Reduce the heat to 375 degrees Fahrenheit and bake for an additional 20 minutes.

 6. Let the pie set for at least 2 hours before serving.
-Slice the pie.
-Enjoy!
+Slice and enjoy!

 Leave a Comment